 Another options for a Dolphin Tour in Kona is Kamanu Charters.
 When contacting these (or other) tour operators whose excursions you are considering, please inquire after the procedures they follow to keep the dolphins safe and especially ask if they are SMART certified.
-This way you let these companies know that you care, which in turn will make them care.
+This way you let these companies know that you care, which, in turn, will make them care more.